OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 As on other modeling features like Forms or Dashboards, this Behaviour will be executed when accessing the page.

-Other Behaviours that are usually available (e.g. Formula, On Change, Before Save) should now be implemented on [Components](omnia3_modeler_components.md).
+Other Behaviours that are usually available (e.g. Formula, On Change, Before Save) should now be implemented on each page _Element_.
+Each _Element_ references a [Component](omnia3_modeler_components.md) that itself makes available a set of [_Events_](omnia3_modeler_components.md/#events).

-A behaviour code expression is transformed into a Javascript function.
+A behaviour code expression is transformed into a JavaScript function.
 These functions can have two possible signatures:

 - Page Behaviour